Gurobi/gurobi-ai-modeling/source/intro-getting-started.rst

 This was only a quick walkthrough of the project.
 In the following chapters we will dive into the details on how to model optimization problems using LLMs.
 If you prefer to skip ahead and experiment with other example prompts, you can also first head over to the :ref:`example_prompts` section.
+If you would like to write your own prompt from scratch, you can start with our :ref:`prompt_template`.